domhofmann/PRTween/README.md

 Contributing
 ===

-PRTween is incredibly young, so there many rules right now.
+PRTween is incredibly young, so there aren't many rules right now.

 * Fork it
 * Fix it or add it